 Qualification and Level

-You will develop the knowledge, understanding, skills and behaviours (know it, show it & live it) in relation to customer service, people, with whom you work, the hospitality business and first line supervision/team leading.
+You will develop the knowledge, understanding, skills and behaviours (know it, show it and live it) in relation to customer service, people, with whom you work, the hospitality business and first line supervision/ team leading.
 You will be able to select from one of the following specialist functions:

-The apprentice will be assessed to the apprenticeship standard using four complimentary assessment methods.
-The assessment is synoptic, i.e. takes a view of the overall performance of their apprentice in their job.
+The apprentice will be assessed according to the apprenticeship standard using four complimentary assessment methods.
+The assessment is synoptic, i.e. takes a view of the overall performance of the apprentice in their job.
 The assessment activities will be completed by the independent end assessor as follows:

 - On demand multiple choice test with scenario based questions